JuliaCollections/DataStructures.jl/README.rst

 and is defined as type ``SDToken``.
 A token is an item that stores the address of a single data item in the SortedDict and can be dereferenced in time O(1).
-For readers familiar with C++ standard containers, this notion of token is similar to the C++ iterator.
+This notion of token is similar to the concept of iterators used by C++ standard containers.
 Tokens can be explicitly advanced or regressed through the data in the sorted order; they are implicitly advanced or regressed via iteration loops defined below.